benignware/wp-bootstrap-hooks/README.md

 ### Use as Plugin

-When intended to use as plugin, you should take care of a situation where the plugin is unistalled and check if the function exists first:
+When intended to use as plugin or must-use plugin, you should also take care of the situation where the plugin is unistalled and check if any of the functions exist first:

 ```php
 // Previous/next page navigation.